-There are always some additional documented procedures which will be needed for your staff while they are working on the company’s various processes.
+There are always some additional documented procedures that will be needed for your staff while they are working on the company’s various processes.

 Step 7.
 Review and release documents

-Management should check all document to ensure it meets operational needs of the company and ISO 9001 requirements.
-If it is all done, documentation is ready to use after final approval of management.
+Management should check all documentation to ensure it meets the operational needs of the company and ISO 9001 requirements.
+If it is all done, documentation is ready to use after the final approval of management.